-If you're an Educator, you can administer the Benchmark Test to your students.
+If you're a Teacher, you can administer the Benchmark Test to your students.
 Here's a list of what to do before students log in to Imagine Language & Literacy, how to introduce students to the Benchmark Test, and what to do during the Benchmark Test.
 If you run into problems during the Benchmark Test or to reassign an expired test, check the Troubleshooting section for help.
 Benchmark Tests are enabled by default and can only be disabled by a district or school administrator.
 Once a student begins a Benchmark Test they will have 28 days to complete it, even if they begin the test on the last day of the test window.

 The Benchmark Test can be administered during 3 different testing windows scheduled throughout the school year.